Australian Labor Party National Conference: Uranium mining

+Out of government from 1975 to 1983, the Labor Party was deeply divided over uranium mining, with tensions aggravated by continued French nuclear testing.
 The 1977 National Conference voted in favour of an indefinite moratorium on uranium mining.
 However, the 1982 National Conference changed the anti-uranium position in favour of a "one mine policy".

 After the ALP won power in 1983, the 1984 National Conference adopted a "three mine policy".
 This referred to the then three existing uranium mines in Australia, Nabarlek, Ranger and Roxby Downs/Olympic Dam, and articulated ALP support for pre-existing mines and contracts, but opposition to any new mining.
+The three mine policy was abandoned by the Howard government after it won the 1996 Australian federal election.

+At the 2007 national conference, Labor Leader Kevin Rudd supported a successful motion to remove the party's opposition to more than three mines, but adding "stringent restrictions." the platform reinforced restrictions on the export of ore to nations who had not guaranteed the uranium would not be used for nuclear weapons production:

+"Labor will allow the export of uranium only to those countries which observe the Nuclear Non-Proliferation Treaty (NPT), are committed to non-proliferation policies, have ratified international and bilateral nuclear safeguards agreements and maintain strict safeguards and security controls over their nuclear power industries."